-&lt;sup>14 Net Zero Strategy: Build Back Greener - GOV.UK (www.gov.uk)
+14 Net Zero Strategy: Build Back Greener - GOV.UK (www.gov.uk)

-&lt;sup>15 ECDC EnvPlan 2022 - Approved 13 June 2022.pdf (eastcambs.gov.uk)
+15 ECDC EnvPlan 2022 - Approved 13 June 2022.pdf (eastcambs.gov.uk)

-- 1. Minimising energy demand - 2.
+- 9.14 Where energy use is necessary, then priority should be given to utilising the most sustainable sources.
+Many energy saving initiatives can be installed on homes within permitted development rights (when full planning permission is not required) and residents are encouraged to implement such measures.
+There may be occasions where schemes that do require planning permission could have a potential adverse impact on the character of the area and the amenity of nearby residents.
+The Neighbourhood Plan has limited powers to require developments to meet energy saving standards, especially in the construction of new homes.
+However, that does not stop the encouragement of the incorporation of measures in development that meet the energy hierarchy (in order of preference) of: - 1.
+Minimising energy demand - 2.
 Maximising energy efficiency - 3.
 Utilising renewable energy - 4.
 Utilising low carbon energy; and - 5.
 Utilising other energy sources - 9.15 In principle, proposal which include the following initiatives will be supported: - i.
 Siting and orientation to optimise passive solar gain. - ii.
 The use of high quality, thermally efficient building materials. - iii.
 Installation of energy efficiency measures such as loft and wall insulation and double glazing. - iv.
 Incorporation of renewable / low carbon energy generation provision onsite including Combined Heat and Power, or connection into an existing nearby renewable, low or zero carbon energy generation network where they exist. - v.
 Designed to minimise overheating and incorporate a green roof to aid cooling, add insulation and enhance biodiversity. - vi.
-The retrofit of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics. - vii.
-Alterations to existing buildings must be designed with energy reduction in mind and comply with sustainable design and construction standards detailed in this policy.
+The retrofit of heritage properties/assets is encouraged to reduce energy demand and to generate renewable energy where appropriate, providing it safeguards historic characteristics.

-- 9.16 With respect to residential development proposals, applicants are strongly encouraged to achieve operational targets for new homes set out in best practice guidance such as the 'Net Zero Carbon Toolkit', prepared by Levitt Bernstein, Elemanta, Passivhaus Trust and Etude or subsequent updated best practice. - 9.17 The Net Zero Carbon Toolkit was commissioned by West Oxfordshire District Council, in collaboration with Cotswold District Council and Forest of Dean District Council.
+- vii.
+Alterations to existing buildings should be designed with energy reduction in mind and comply with sustainable design and construction standards detailed in this policy. - 9.16 With respect to residential development proposals, applicants are strongly encouraged to achieve operational targets for new homes set out in best practice guidance such as the 'Net Zero Carbon Toolkit', prepared by Levitt Bernstein, Elemanta, Passivhaus Trust and Etude or subsequent updated best practice. - 9.17 The Net Zero Carbon Toolkit was commissioned by West Oxfordshire District Council, in collaboration with Cotswold District Council and Forest of Dean District Council.
 It is aimed at small and medium sized house builders, architects, selfbuilders and consultants. - 9.18 It explains that a net zero carbon home in operation is very energy efficient and has an ultra-low level of space heating demand.
 It does not use any fossil fuels on site and therefore improves air quality.
 It also generates renewable energy on site and is cheap to run. - 9.19 The approach taken in the toolkit is that net zero carbon buildings are supported by three core principles: